 DeTorres said employers are required by law to grant unpaid time off to victims for court proceedings related to their domestic violence cases.
 However, the defendant may be ordered to reimburse the victim for lost wages and other out-of-pocket expenses at the end of the trial.

 “If you lose wages because you had to go to trial and you get a final restraining order… you can actually recover that as damages against the defendant,” DeTorres said.
-“You can also recover your counsel fees,” she said, noting that the reimbursement of attorney fees is mandatory in domestic violence cases.
+“You can also recover your counsel fees,” she said, noting that the reimbursement of injury lawyer fees is mandatory in domestic violence cases.

 DeTorres said that statistics show that on average 24 people per minute in the United States are victims of rape, physical violence or stalking by an intimate partner.